Beamanator/Just-To-Learn/svelte/README.md

     -   If exporting variables / functions, use `export varName` **AND ALSO** make sure the surrounding `<script>` tag has attribute `context="module"` like this:
         -   `<script context="module">`
     -   _Normal `script` tags **SHOULD NOT** have `context="module"` attribute_
+    -   Note: exported functions in this type of tag may not be able to affect local state

 ## Reactivity